 The most common form in which bacteremia is treated is with the help of antibiotics.
-Antibiotics are usually prescribed to the patient before the infection is positively identified, in the individual.
-The person suffering from a bacterial infection needs to be constantly monitored to ensure that the problem does not become more serious or becomes septic.
+Antibiotics are usually prescribed to the patient before the individual positively identifies the infection.
+The person suffering from a bacterial infection must be constantly monitored to ensure that the problem does not become more severe or septic.
 The following procedures can be applied to the patient:

 - Correct metabolic abnormalities.

 - Systemic disease

 The causes of these diseases that are similar or related are: